vscode-reborn-ai/vscode-reborn-ai/README.md

 ## TODO

+- [ ] Let users that are using `gpt-3.5-turbo-16k` know when their prompt is well below 4K tokens.
+To recommend using `gpt-3.5-turbo` instead to save on costs.
 - [ ] Add way to manage custom prompts in UI.
 - [ ] Add option to stream directly into the editor.
 - [ ] Inline diff